 9. Meissen, Saxony

 This eastern town is famed for its porcelain, which it’s been producing since 1710 and is still selling today.
 But even those not interested in picking up a piece of china bearing Meissen’s distinctive crossed swords should take time to browse the town.
 Of course, you’ll run into more porcelain in the Market Square, where the Frauenkirche features porcelain bells that ring throughout the day.
-Climb the church’s 57 meter tower for great views across the old town’s red roofs to the Elbe River beyond.
+Climb the church’s 57-meter tower for great views across the old town’s red roofs to the Elbe River beyond.
 Be sure, too, to check out the Albrechtsburg, the town castle featuring murals depicting Saxon history as well as soaring interior arches painted with beautiful designs.
 Here, too, you’ll find information on porcelain, proving it’s really not possible to entirely escape Meissen’s most famous product.

 8. Ulm, Baden-Württemberg

 In a country packed full of picturesque towns, Ulm rarely cracks Germany’s top ten lists, yet visitors could do far worse than to stop off in this small city when making their way from Baden-Württemberg to Bavaria.
 The town’s big draw is the Ulm Minster, which features the world’s highest church steeple at 161.5 meters.
-Visitors who climb the 768 steps to the top will be amply rewarded with a view stretching across all of Ulm and, on clear days, the ragged peaks of the Alps.
+Visitors who climb the 768 steps to the top will be amply rewarded with a view stretching across all of Ulm and, on clear days, the rugged peaks of the Alps.
 The Fischerviertel, or Fisherman’s Quarters, makes a beautiful place for an afternoon stroll, with half-timbered houses and hidden footbridges crossing the canals.
 Climb the old city walls for a different perspective on the neighborhood, then head back toward the center of town to view the cheery murals adorning the Rathaus, the town hall built in the 14th century.

 7. Trier, Rhineland-Palatinate

 This small city near the Luxembourg border is said to be the oldest in Germany, founded by Augustus in 15 B.C. – but supposedly inhabited 1,300 years before that.
-Fittingly, Trier boasts Germany’s best Roman ruins, including an enormous baths complex complete with underground tunnels that are fun to poke around in.
+Fittingly, Trier boasts Germany’s best Roman ruins, including an enormous bath complex complete with underground tunnels that are fun to poke around in.
 Be sure to visit the archaeological museum as well, with plenty of Roman artifacts and artwork.
 Trier also features Germany’s oldest Christian church (of course), rebuilt after it was damaged in World War II and now a UNESCO World Heritage Site.
 But don’t completely ignore the present!
-The Hauptmarkt, or Market Square, may be framed by old buildings and marked with a Renaissance fountain, but it’s filled with contemporary bustle, so take some time to stop and take it all in, preferably with a glass of local Riesling from the Mosel wine region.
+The Hauptmarkt, or Market Square, maybe framed by old buildings and marked with a Renaissance fountain, but it’s filled with contemporary bustle, so take some time to stop and take it all in, preferably with a glass of local Riesling from the Mosel wine region.